-Teaching Assistant.
-Develop teaching & learning sessions with block or clerkship faculty; may include writing of cases, teaching a small group tutorial, and other within course assistance.
-Plan developed with Faculty Mentor.

-Phase I student tutor.
+- Teaching Assistant, Develop teaching & learning sessions with block or clerkship faculty; may include writing of cases, teaching a small group tutorial, and other within course assistance.
+Plan developed with Faculty Mentor. - Phase I student tutor.
 Develop and coordinate review sessions: step 1 content review; practice sessions and clinical skills coaching for Phase I-II (CE) and Phase II (OSCE) exams (may include participation in the A&L Clinical Reasoning block).
 Plan developed with Faculty Mentor.

-Through this elective students will be able to:
+Students will be able to: